Is therapy always the way to improve one’s well-being?

-No, there is no one answer to achieving well being.
-I believe that well being is influenced by many factors including proper medical care, good nutrition, regular exercise, healthy familial and social relationships, spiritual sustenance, satisfying employment, adequate wages, a caring community, and a compassionate society.
-But, I believe therapy can help a person to obtain each of these factors.
+No, there is no one answer to achieving well-being.
+I believe it is influenced by many factors including proper medical care, good nutrition, regular exercise, healthy familial and social relationships, spiritual sustenance, satisfying employment, good wages, and a caring community and society.
+I believe therapy can help a person to obtain each of these factors.

 What types of people have you worked with?

 I have worked with people with the following symptoms: anxiety, depression, mood instability, relational conflicts, anger issues, attention and concentration deficits, difficulty managing traumatic experiences including abuse and neglect as a child, overwhelming grief or guilt, substance abuse, learning disabilities, suicidal feelings, and employment problems.

 What are some of the diagnoses of people you have experience with?